 Occasionally, a wire or band may come loose and cause some irritation.
 If this happens, contact us as soon as possible so that we can repair the appliance.
 If any piece comes off, bring it to the office with you.
 If you are unable to get into the office to have it fixed you can temporarily fix the appliance by gently pushing a broken wire back into place.
 If a loose wire is causing irritation to your lips or cheek, use orthodontic wax or a wet cotton ball to cover the broken metal and reduce the discomfort.

+Are you a student athlete, but you need braces in Pensacola?
 Good news!
 You CAN still play sports with braces.
 If you do play sports, we recommend that you wear a custom mouthguard to protect your teeth and your appliance.
 We offer custom mouthguards here at Smart Smiles for just $79.99, which we will fit & create just for you so that you can put your game face on the SMART & SAFE way!
 Talk to a team member about getting fit for YOUR custom mouthguard today!

 In the event of a sports emergency, check your mouthguard and mouth for any sign of damage.
 If you notice any loose teeth or damage to the appliance, call our office immediately!

 Cool Fact: You can also play instruments with braces, too.
-So if you play the trumpet, piccolo, trombone, flute, obo – whatever – keep making music.
+So, if you play the trumpet, piccolo, trombone, flute, obo – whatever – keep making music.